Festival Fare

 Savour home-cooked food served fresh at the festival.
 Enjoy a wide variety of tastes from our local vendors.

-Don't miss out on a FREE BBQ LUNCH (hot dog, snack, and drink) between 11:00 am and 1:00 p.m. on SATURDAY and SUNDAY, or while supplies last.
-Big WHOOP & HOLLAR thank you to CIRCLE K for their donation and support!
+Don't miss out on a FREE BBQ LUNCH (smokie, snack, and drink) between 11:00 am and 1:00 p.m. on SATURDAY, or while supplies last.
+Big WHOOP & HOLLAR thank you to CIRCLE K Portage la Prairie for their donation and support!
 Donations welcome.

 You are also welcome to bring along your own picnic food and refreshments of choice.